-First Nations people have legal interests to greater than 57% (438 million hectares) of Australia’s land mass yet their participation in the national agricultural economy is minimal.
-This project intends to contribute to future directions of First...
+First Nations people have legal interests to greater than 57% of Australia’s land mass yet their participation in primary industries is minimal.
+The baseline study addresses several aspects and issues associated with growing First Nations primary...

 Researchers undertake projects to study biodiversity and the impacts of fire and invasive animal and plant control on mammals, birds and reptiles inhabiting a range of vegetation types.

 The Centre for Water and Landscape Dynamics (WALD) sits within the Fenner School of Environment & Society, and combines satellite observations, field data and prediction models to measure, monitor and forecast natural hazards, natural resources...

 Climate History Australia is a landmark initiative to reconstruct Australian climate over past centuries using historical records.